 Students attending Menard High School shall not be allowed to leave campus during the lunch period.
 Students whose parents or guardians sign them out at lunch must leave with the parent and return with the parent who signs them back into the office.
 They may not leave until the scheduled lunch time.
 Students may only leave with their parents, siblings, grandparents, immediate family, or guardians at lunch.
 Students leaving campus without administrative approval shall be subject to disciplinary action.
 Before leaving campus during class time, a student must have a note from their parent/guardian that must be turned in to the office or the parent must come sign the student out.
 Calling in is not acceptable to check a student out of class.
-Any student who leaves campus at any time during the school day must sign out at the office.
-Once they return, they must sign back in.
+At Any Other Time during the School Day Students are not authorized to leave campus during regular school hours for any other reason, except with the permission of the principal.